axeluhl/sailing-analytics/wiki/racecommittee-app-user.md

 ### Gate Start

 The Gate Start racing procedure should be used for races using a gate (or rabbit or gate launch) start.
-We've seen some variations of the implementation of a gate start, therefore you should double check with the administration team, that the Gate Start racing procedure is correctly configured fitting your regatta's sailing instructions.
+We've seen some variations of the implementation of a gate start, therefore you should double check with the administration team that the Gate Start racing procedure is correctly configured fitting your regatta's sailing instructions.

 1. At **any time** you are able to configure the following:
   * **Pathfinder:** If enabled for your regatta, you are able to set the pathfinder.
 You have to enter the pathfinder's sailing identifier.